Home » About Us

 In the summer of 2015, the increasing urgency and complexities of climate change prompted the David and Lucile Packard Foundation to commission a report to identify gaps in climate philanthropy efforts.
 The report found two major challenges.

 Firstly, the incentives for funders and grantees heavily favored incremental work over transformative work.
 Not enough funders took leaps of faith with social innovators who proposed ideas with ambitious targets or unconventional approaches because those might be harder to measure, were outside the funder’s area of expertise, or were more likely to be met with skepticism by a board of trustees.
 In turn, grantees would propose and pursue only ideas they thought would align with what donors wanted.
+Secondly, only a small number of large funders accounted for a disproportionate share of climate philanthropy.
+And most of them were based in North America and Europe.
+This limited the diversity of people and ideas receiving philanthropic investment.

 Drawing inspiration from these fields and more, Packard partnered with the Oak Foundation and the Good Energies Foundation to launch the “Climate Strategies Accelerator.”
 The goal was to create a philanthropic support system that provides leaders with both the resources and the freedom to take risks and explore innovative strategies in their pursuit of bold, transformative climate goals.